Zombie (album): Critical reception

 Reviewing Zombie in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said Kuti's English lyrics are "very political" and "associative" while the sound is "real fusion music — if James Brown's stuff is Afro-American, his is American-African."
 AllMusic's Sam Samuelson called the album Kuti and Africa 70's "most popular and impacting record".
-Pitchfork Media ranked it number 90 on their list of the 100 best albums of the 1970s.
+Pitchfork ranked it number 90 on their list of the 100 best albums of the 1970s.
 It was ranked number 19 in Treble Magazine's top 150 albums of the '70s.

 The album was included in Robert Dimery's 2005 book 1001 Albums You Must Hear Before You Die.

-The song “Zombie” appears in the video game Grand Theft Auto: IV.